B2B platform for digital goods

 Check invariants both inside the FSM transition handler and in the DB via CHECK constraints:

-ALTER TABLE orders ADD CONSTRAINT chk_refund_amount
+ALTER TABLE orders ADD CONSTRAINT chk_completed_codes

-ALTER TABLE orders ADD CONSTRAINT chk_refunded_delivered
+ALTER TABLE orders ADD CONSTRAINT chk_cancel_reason

 3. XState or enum+switch?